andredesousa/advanced-nest-scaffold/README.md

 docker run -d -p 5432:5432 -e POSTGRES_USER=root -e POSTGRES_PASSWORD=secret postgres
 ```

+The project supports database migrations.
+Use `npm run db:create` to create the project database and `npm run migrate` to up all migrations.
+Use `npm run db:models` to generate or update the table models in the `db/models` folder.
+The project uses [Sequelize](https://sequelize.org/) a popular Object Relational Mapper (ORM) written in a vanilla JavaScript.

 ## Linting and formatting code

 Use `npm run lint` to analyze your code.
 It includes, `ESLint` and `Prettier`.
 Many problems can be automatically fixed with `npm run lint:fix`.
+These checks are supplemented with `SonarQube`.

 Depending on your editor, you may want to add an editor extension to lint and format your code while we type or on-save.
 To ensure all files committed to git don't have any TypeScript, linting, or formatting errors, there is a tool called [lint-staged](https://www.npmjs.com/package/lint-staged) that can be used.